torryatco/Redesign-spr25/readme.md

 Go to the videos section of the website and examine the component's HTML using the dev tools.

-Format the video and buttons in a new `_videos.scss` partial:
+Format the video and buttons:

 ```css
 .content-video {